caitlan-krasinski/crossing-probability-model/README.md

 ## Purpose and Motivation
 This project was inspired by the paper, [The quest for the right pass](http://statsbomb.com/wp-content/uploads/2021/11/Javier-M-Buldu.pdf) from the 2021 StatsBomb conference, and this paper, [Identifying Completed Pass Types and Improving Passing Lane Models](https://cs.uwaterloo.ca/~brecht/papers/passing-linhac-2022.pdf) from the Cheriton School of Computer Science.
 I decided to simplify scope and only look at cross passes for the purpose of this project.

-In a journal article about the effectiveness of crosses [^1], it details that crosses are often left incomplete, meaning the scoring chance is lost, yet, teams are still choosing to make these kinds of passes.
+In a journal article about the effectiveness of crosses[^1], it details that crosses are often left incomplete, meaning the scoring chance is lost, yet, teams are still choosing to make these kinds of passes.
 This tool was built to help coaching staff analyze and identify optimal cross locations based on their risk tolerance so they can make informed coaching decisions on how to best utilize cross events.

 ## Solution
 This tool is contained in a simple UI for coaches to analyze historical cross events.

-The components of this tool is comprised of a classification model to predict the probability of a successful cross, a probability model to quantify the potential xG of a resultant cross and a simple optimization model.
+This tool is comprised of a classification model to predict the probability of a successful cross, a probability model to quantify the potential xG of a resultant cross and a simple optimization model to tie these two models together.

 All exploratory analysis and model building can be found in the `notebooks` folder for further details on the models used for each component.